 Opening: Thursday 22 June, 6.30 – 8.30pm

 Chisenhale Gallery presents a major new commission and the first solo exhibition in a UK institution by Luke Willis Thompson.
-For his commission, Thompson presents a new body of work, developed over 18-months during his Chisenhale Gallery Create Residency (2016 – 17), which is produced in partnership with Create.
+Thompson presents a new body of work, developed during his 18-month Chisenhale Gallery Create Residency (2016-17), which is produced in partnership with Create.

 Luke Willis Thompson (b.
 1988 Auckland) lives and works in London.
 Selected solo exhibitions include Sucu Mate/Born Dead, Hopkinson Mossman, Auckland (2016); and Misadventure, IMA, Brisbane (2016).
 Recent group exhibitions include the São Paulo Biennale and Montréal Biennale (both 2016), Asia Pacific Triennial, Queensland Art Museum, Queensland and Surround Audience, New Museum Triennial, New York (both 2015).

 Luke Willis Thompson’s commission is produced in partnership with Create.
 With the support of Creative New Zealand Toi Aoteraroa.

 Lead Supporter: Shane Akeroyd.

 Luke Willis Thompson’s exhibition is supported by the Jan Warburton Charitable Trust; and David and Libby Richwhite.
 With additional support from the Luke Willis Thompson Supporters Circle.
 With thanks to Stephanie Post.

 Chisenhale Gallery’s Commission’s Programme 2017 -19 is supported by the LUMA Foundation.